aloktiwari123/Vlabs_Round-0/storyboard/README.md

 ### 4. User objective goals
 1. To study DSB/SSB amplitude modulation.
 2. To determine its modulation factor.
+3. To detrmine its total power in the side bands.

 ### 5. Challenges and Questions